AdobeDocs/campaign-classic.zh-Hant/help/platform/using/privacy-requests.md

    ```
    loadLibrary("nms:gdpr.js");
    /****************************
-   This code calls an API to create new Privay request on the DB.
+   This code calls an API to create new Privacy request on the DB.
    It requires 4 parameters below.
    Feel free to change parameter values.
    ****************************/